ai-driven-dev/boilerplate/aidd/tasks/prd-discord-bot-save-link.md

 1. **As an Ambassador**, I want to save interesting articles and resources I find by using a simple Discord command, so that I can contribute to the community's knowledge base without leaving Discord.

-2. **As an Ambassador**, I want to receive immediate feedback about my link submission, so that I know whether the resource was successfully processed and where to find the created pull request.
+2. **As an Ambassador**, I want to receive immediate feedback about my link submission, so that I know whether the resource was successfully processed and where to find the created GitHub Issue.

 3. **As a community moderator**, I want only authorized members (Ambassadors) to use the save-link command, so that we maintain quality control over submitted resources.